• There are no suggestions because the search field is empty.

 The advice turned out to be an insightful and valuable lesson for me in my life and work ever since.
 I still hear his voice remind me years later to slow down and take manageable steps.
 My passion has always served me well; my oversized steps haven’t always been so friendly.
 We need vision and big-picture thinking.
 We benefit greatly if we learn to like and lean into the discomfort of growth, but we also need the practical steps that tie everything together.

 When we think of growth or change, we tend to be impatient and try to do too much too fast, which results in faltering or reverting to our old ways.
 However, small and consistent shifts in our lifestyle are more natural as well as far more sustainable.
 Learn how to impact your results dramatically.
 Relinquish the big, unrealistic leaps that are frequently abandoned after a short time.
+They might seem effective but take their toll on our emotional health and well-being adding unnecessary pressures.

 Related reading: "The Power of Habit—One Habit Can Transform Your Life!"